Ensembl/ensembl-hive-docker-swarm/docs/howto.rst

 .. important::
-   This document assumes you have already package your own code and its dependencies in a docker image, or know how to do it
+   This document assumes you have already package your own code and its dependencies in a Docker image, or know how to do it.

-First of all, you may need to encode the resource-classes of your pipeline with the DockerSwarm syntax: by default, the meadow will otherwise request just 1 CPU and not constraint the memory.
+First of all, you may need to encode the resource-classes of your pipeline with the DockerSwarm syntax: by default, the meadow will otherwise request just one CPU and not constraint the memory.

 The resource-class should be a stringified Perl hash.
 As of the `version 1.30 of the Docker Engine API